GASB established a single approach to accounting for and reporting leases by local and state governments in a new statement issued Wednesday.

 The new statement was deemed necessary by GASB because the previous leasing guidance for state and local governments predated GASB and doesn’t take the board’s conceptual framework into consideration, including GASB’s definitions of assets and liabilities.

 The previous standards allow a lease to be structured in a manner that avoids reporting the economic substance of the transaction.
-This can lead to a long-term liability where related assets were not reported as a result of the lease transaction.

 “The new single model for reporting governmental leasing agreements is designed to result in greater transparency and usefulness for financial statement users,” GASB Chairman David A. Vaudt said.
 “It also is meant to reduce complexity in application for preparers and auditors of governmental financial statements.”